TomerPacific/MobileWebSpecialistNanodegree/Lesson 14 - ARIA/README.md

 ## Concept 12 Quiz - Combo Box
 Added logic to call setActiveDescendant and to insert the correct location and size to filtered combo box items

->aria-setsize may apply to elements with a role of(select all the apply):
+>aria-setsize may apply to elements with a role of(select all that apply):
 - Option
 - Listitem

+## Concept 14 Quiz - Name That Element Round 2
+The div with the role of treeitem has a label of Semantics

+The span with the role of checkbox has a label of Styling

+The button element does not have a label

+The span with the role of button has a label of menu